KomiksPL/VersionCheckerMod/README.md

 ## Key Features

 - Receive in-game alerts when updates become available for your installed mods.
 - Choose from various update check frequencies, such as hourly, daily, weekly, or only at startup.
-Adjust these settings within the in-game mod options menu.
+Adjust these settings in UserData config.

 ## Installation Guide